720kb/angular-datepicker/README.md

 </datepicker>
 ```
 ##Options
-Angularjs datepicker allows you to use some options via `attribute`  data
+Angular datepicker allows you to use some options via `attribute` data

 ####Date format
 You can use all the Angularjs `$date` filter date formats (that can be found [here](https://docs.angularjs.org/api/ng/filter/date))